Dollar Strengthens As Bets On Trump Presidency Rise Post-debate - UrduPoint

 "Consequently, the euro's current relief rally is unlikely to persist ahead of the second election round."

-Asian stock markets were mixed, with Hong Kong enjoying a rare surge after a recent run of losses, while Tokyo, Shanghai and Singapore also rose.
+Asian stock markets were mixed, with Hong Kong enjoying a rare surge after a recent run of losses, while Tokyo piled on more than one percent to end above 40,000 points for the first time since April.

 New York - Dow: UP 0.1 percent at 39,169.52 (close)